annetutil/annet/docs/usage/tutorial.rst

 Netbox
 ^^^^^^

-.. note:: Currently supported 3.7 version (2025q1).
-Newer versions will be supported soon.
+.. note:: Currently, version 3.7 is supported (2025q1).
+Support for newer versions will be added soon.

-If you like to use your own installation of netbox, you can skip that section.
-But read the notices at the beginning of next section.
+If you prefer to use your own Netbox installation, you can skip this section.
+However, make sure to read the notes at the beginning of the next section.

-The easiest way to install netbox is to use dockerized version of netbox.
+The easiest way to install Netbox is to use the dockerized version.

 .. code:: bash